How Old Do You Have to Be to Open a Bank Account

 Example: Axos Bank

-- Credit Union: A nonprofit, member-owned banking institution, credit unions offer the same services as traditional banks but matched with better service, improved savings and loan rates, and a warmer, more communal vibe.
+- Credit Union: As a nonprofit, member-owned financial institution, a credit union offers the same services as traditional banks.
+But, they usually boast better service, improved savings and loan rates, and a warmer, more communal vibe.

 Example: PenFed Credit Union